 4.3.2 Proposal to the IEEE-SA Standards Board

-A proposal to create a new SCC type 1 or SCC type 2 or to revised the scope of an existing SCC shall be submitted to the IEEE-SA Standards Board.
+A proposal to create a new SCC type 1 or SCC type 2 or to revise the scope of an existing SCC shall be submitted to the IEEE-SA Standards Board.
 The proposal shall include all of the information in items a) through f) of 184.108.40.206 for new SCCs and in items a) through d) of 220.127.116.11 for changes in scope of an existing SCC that was submitted to the IEEE Society/Council Presidents.
 It shall also include documentation of any responses or indication of a lack of response from IEEE Society/Council Presidents.

 Consideration of proposals for a new SCC or a change in scope of an existing SCC by the IEEE-SA Standards Board shall take no longer than six months without notification to the submitter.